semrush/intergalactic/website/docs/table-group/table-controls/table-controls.md

 ### Rows highlighting and pagination

-When switching between pages of the table, do not reset checked checkboxes.
+When switching between pages of the table, don’t reset checked checkboxes.

 _For example, on page 1, the user selected 3 lines, went to page 2, and selected 5 lines there.
 When the user returns to page 1, the selected rows should be saved._